luxonis/depthai/README.md

                         Path to callbacks file to be used.
 Default: <project_root>/callbacks.py --openvinoVersion {2020_3,2020_4,2021_1,2021_2,2021_3,2021_4}
-                        Specify which OpenVINO version to use in the pipeline --app APP             Specify which app to run instead of the demo --count COUNTLABEL    Count and display the number of specified objects on the frame.
+                        Specify which OpenVINO version to use in the pipeline -app APP, --app APP   Specify which app to run instead of the demo --count COUNTLABEL    Count and display the number of specified objects on the frame.
 You can enter either the name of the object or its label id (number).
   -dev DEVICEID, --deviceId DEVICEID
                         DepthAI MX id of the device to connect to.
 Use the word 'list' to show all devices and exit.